All babies have reflux. Some babies have acid reflux.

 - Seems to be in pain after spitting up.

 Sometimes, a baby will spit and then scream.
-The main difference here is that a mom/dad almost always says, “My baby seems like he is in pain.”
+The main difference here is that a parents almost always say, “My baby seems like they are in pain.”
 This is the most important identifying factor of acid reflux.
-Mama’s gut really kicks in and says that something is not right.
+A parent’s instinct really kicks in and says that something is not right.
 If this is the case, it is time to get your baby’s health care provider involved in the conversation.

 What to do about reflux:

 - Keep the baby upright.

 Babies have immature digestive tracts.
 The muscles and flaps that are supposed to keep his food down tend to not work so well all the time and the food just sloshes back up into his throat.
 Holding a baby upright helps keep the food in his tummy and out of his throat.

 During feedings, try to angle the pillow while feeding so baby’s head is higher than his hips.
 If you think you have too much milk or a fast let down, check out those techniques here.